 Winter is harsh and can be unforgiving.
-As the temperature drops so does our skin’s ability to protect itself.
-The low humidity is dehydrating and can exacerbate skin conditions like eczema and psoriasis and broken capillaries.
-However, with a few key changes and additions to your daily routine, your skin will stay balanced and healthy.
+As the temperature drops, so does our skin’s ability to protect itself.
+The low humidity dehydrates the skin and can exacerbate skin conditions like eczema, psoriasis, and rosacea.
+However, with a few key changes and additions to your daily routine, your skin can stay balanced and healthy.

 1. Use Lukewarm Water When Cleansing the Face and Body

 The skin’s outermost layer, the epidermis, is full of natural oils that protect it and act as a barrier from harsh environments.
 You soften that layer and remove these oils when you use hot water.
 To avoid this, use lukewarm water and a linen washcloth during cleansing.

 Because the skin in the winter is drier and more sensitive, use a gentler micro-exfoliator.
 See our recommendations below for great chemical exfoliators which prevent you from needing to scrub and help to avoid micro-tears on the skin’s surface.